Explore the world of ideas. Earn a master’s degree from the Graduate School of Arts & Sciences at BU.

 Message from the GRS Office

 You can find important information regarding the impact of COVID-19 for our graduate students, including a guide to university policy and a list of resources, here.
 As public health guidance continues to evolve rapidly, our office will continue to provide the latest information as quickly as possible.
-For the most comprehensive coverage, please visit the BU COVID-19 site and Back2BU for the University reopening plan for the fall semester.
+For the most comprehensive coverage, please visit the Back2BU site.
 As always, please let us know if you have any questions or concerns.
 Please reach out to firstname.lastname@example.org or by phone at 617-353-2696 for assistance, or contact individual staff by email or their direct phone extensions.

 Qualifications for Admission